cgeneske/CyberArkEPMLCDLifecycle/README.md

 - `$EPMRegion`
     - The region of your EPM SaaS tenant.
 Must be set to one of the following values:  US, AU, CA, EU, IN, IT, JP, SG, UK, or BETA
 - `$PAMHostname`
-    - The base hostname of the Self-Hosted PAM or Privilege Cloud (Standard/Standalone) (i.e. "subdomain.privilegecloud.cyberark.com")
+    - The base hostname of the Self-Hosted PAM or Privilege Cloud (i.e. "subdomain.privilegecloud.cyberark.com" or "subdomain.cyberark.cloud")
-- `$IgnoreSSLCertErrors`
+- `$SMTPRelayHostname`
-    - When set to `$true` will ignore any TLS/SSL untrusted certificate errors that would normally prevent the connection.
-It is recommended to leave this value as `$false` to ensure certificates are verified!
+    - The hostname (FQDN or IP) of the SMTP relay you would like to send the execution summary E-Mail.
-- `$ValidateDomainNamesDNS`
+- `$EmailFromAddress`
-    - When set to `$true` will leverage DNS lookups to attempt discovery of EPM endpoint FQDNs for on-boarding accuracy.
-    Used with `$EndpointDomainNames` (See entry above for more details).
-    Used with `$SkipIfNotInDNS` (See entry below for more details).
+    - The "From" address to be used when sending the execution summary E-Mail.
-- `$SkipIfNotInDNS`
+- `$EmailToAddress`
-    - When set to `$true` will skip candidacy for any EPM Endpoints that cannot be explicitly resolved in DNS.
-When set to `$false`, endpoints in EPM that cannot be DNS resolved, will be considered "domain-less" for lifecycle candidacy.
-Only used when `$ValidateDomainNamesDNS` is set to `$true`, otherwise this can be ignored.
+    - The "To" recipient to use when sending the execution summary E-Mail.

+### Source for PAM and EPM API credentials
 - `$APIUserSource`
     - Determines the source for PAM and EPM API credential lookup.
 There are two possible settings: